keygen-sh/keygen-api/SECURITY.md

 Contact: security@keygen.sh

 At Keygen, we consider the security of our systems a top priority.
 But no matter how much effort we put into system security, there can still be vulnerabilities present.
+If you find one, please let us know.

 ## Reporting security issues